 What is Animal House’s adoption process?

 Every shelter has its own policies for approving adoptions.
 Our adoption screening process is designed to ensure that each animal is placed with a responsible person; someone who is prepared to make a lifelong commitment.
-An importantpart of the adoption process is matching the life-style and needs of the adopter with the personality and needs of the individual dog.
+An important part of the adoption process is matching the lifestyle and needs of the adopter with the personality and needs of the individual dog.
 Our goal is to provide the owner and animal with a mutually beneficial lifelong match.

-Animal House has a never ending commitment to every dog that comes through our doors.
+Animal House has a never-ending commitment to every dog that comes through our doors.
 That commitment is also extended to whomever the animal finds their forever home with.
-Whether it hasbeen 7 days or 7 years from adoption we are here to help you and your Animal House Alum.
+Whether it has been 7 days or 7 years from adoption we are here to help you and your Animal House Alum.

-To see a dog that is currently in the shelter, please stop in to meet him/her along with your completed application at which time you can place a hold and set up an adoption time.
+To see a dog that is currently in the shelter, please stop in to meet him/her along with your completed questionnaire at which time you can place a hold and set up an adoption time.

-If the dog is in foster care (as indicated in profile), please submit your application and our staff will schedule a meet and greet with you and the foster home as soon as possible (usually within 1-2 days).
+If the dog is in foster care (as indicated in profile), please submit your questionnaire and our staff will schedule a meet and greet with you and the foster home as soon as possible (usually within 1-2 days).

 We do not ship dogs.
-You are required to come meet your new addition prior to adoption so that we can ensure a good match.
+You are required to come and meet your new addition prior to adoption so that we can ensure a good match.

 I have another dog or cat, how do I know if they will get along?